maxtox/ioBroker.intesishome/docs/en/index.md

-then you can see the following data points:
+You can extract ollowing data points:

 ![](../img/3.png)